Indigenous Cultural Explorations

 Refund Policy: 100% of tuition is refundable up to 48 hours before the program.
 Within 48 hours of the program, and at any point in Homestudy format, tuition is nonrefundable

-About the Presenter
+About the Presenter & Indigenous Connection

 Joyce Frey, Ph.D.

-Dr. Joyce is a 2016 graduate of The Chicago School of Professional Psychology and holds her Ph.D. in International Psychology in the Systems and Organizations track.
-She describes her degree as: “The study and application of psychological principles and how they influence and shape the world we live in with a primary focus on – inclusion of – and respect for – the unique diversities found in all cultures”.
+Dr. Joyce Frey is a 2016 graduate of The Chicago School of Professional Psychology and holds her Ph.D. in International Psychology in the Systems and Organizations track.
+She describes her degree as, “The study and application of psychological principles and how they influence and shape the world we live in with a primary focus on – inclusion of – and respect for – the unique diversities found in all cultures.”
 She views her work as an exploration into cultural relevancies, taking a step past the scope of traditional psychology and reaching beyond the hegemony of Western paradigms.
 Her primary interest is concentrated on the cultures of Indigenous Peoples.

-Armed with this history, her dissertation came to life on the Canadian plains of Saskatchewan, with the Plains Cree bands who honored her with their voices and stories.
-She was given a Spirit Name in a special ceremony that speaks to her history with Indigenous people and her special bond with Appaloosa horses: Tcha Tchak Astim Iskwew (Spotted Horse Woman).
+Dr. Frey introduces her scholarly work according to Indigenous Protocols as she was taught to do by her Cree mentors.
+She is honored to have been given a Cree Spirit Name in a special ceremony that speaks to her history with Indigenous people and her special bond with Appaloosa horses of the Nez Perce Tribe of the Pacific Northwest: Tcha Tchak Astim Iskwew (Spotted Horse Woman).

-It is from this dual identity that she speaks on a variety of topics in a series of presentations all revolving around the insights, teachings, and world views of Native American and First Nations peoples.
-This particular series begins with an introduction to the ancient marvels known as Medicine Wheels, and proceeds to include subsequent presentations on Indigenous Research Methodologies, Indigenous Intergenerational Trauma, and Indigenous Intelligence.
 Retired from 21 years of teaching college psychology and communication courses, she currently devotes her time and energy with a grassroots approach to research, writing, consulting, and speaking engagements.
-She remains a steadfast supporter of Indigenous Peoples around the globe; and for the health and well-being of all entities who share this precious planet we call home.
+She remains a steadfast supporter of Indigenous Peoples around the globe, and for the health and well-being of all entities who share this precious planet we call home.
+“Everything is more than the sum of its parts, and the more diverse they are the more they bring to the table and the stronger the foundation becomes.”

 Continuing Education